Moths of North Carolina

 Habitats: Our records come from bottomland forests in the Coastal Plain and from cove forests and high elevation hardwood forests in the Mountains

-Larval Host Plants: The larvae appear to be monophagous feeders on Wild Yam (Dioscorea villosa). - View
+Larval Host Plants: The larvae appear to be monophagous feeders on Wild Yam (Dioscorea villosa) (McBride, 2020).
+Other reported hosts may be in error and require verification. - View

 Wikipedia